Types of Collaboration with Partners

 Step 5: Commercial Manufacturing of KinetiSol Formulations

-While DisperSol can support low-volume commercial products, it is recommended that for phase III studies, registration batches and commercial supply, we tech transfer our manufacturing compounder(s) and technology to a mutually agreeable commercial manufacturing site.
+DisperSol can currently support low-volume commercial products and is expanding its commercial capacity.
+However, we will also support our partners in setting up their own manufacturing site via tech transfer of our manufacturing compounder(s) and technology to a mutually agreeable commercial manufacturing site.
 Our compounding operation has a small footprint and fits in-line with most any tableting line.

 KinetiSol® is a patent-protected process that requires our proprietary equipment.

-Licensing deal structures typically consist of royalties on product sales and developmental and commercial performance milestone payments.
+Licensing deal structures typically consist of a royalty on product sales and developmental & commercial milestone payments.